ki11dee/ki11dee.github.io-ki11dee/R/MM/Tonnetz.md

 ### Neo-Riemannian theory

 Neo-Riemannian theory is a music theory that directly analyzes relationships between chords without relying on the tonic, focusing on a transformational point of view among chords.
 Put simply, this theory characterizes harmonic progressions not based on tonal function but instead on parsimonious [voice leading](https://en.wikipedia.org/wiki/Voice_leading).
-In Neo-Riemannian theory, harmonic ideas are visualized as geometric structures that represent relationships between chords.
+In neo-Riemannian theory, harmonic ideas are visualized as geometric structures that represent relationships between chords.
 This is called the [tonnetz](https://en.wikipedia.org/wiki/Tonnetz) (German for ‘tone network’).
-The first rectangular Tonnetz was proposed by mathematician Leonhard Euler, and it was later developed into the hexagonal Neo-Riemannian Tonnetz and the triangular Oettingen-Riemann Tonnetz.
+The first rectangular Tonnetz was proposed by mathematician Leonhard Euler, and it was later developed into the hexagonal neo-Riemannian Tonnetz and the triangular Oettingen-Riemann Tonnetz.
 Neo-Riemannian theory assumes enharmonic equivalence (e.g., A$\flat$=G#), making the two-dimensional Tonnetz cyclic in two directions and mathematically isomorphic to a torus.

 ### Harmonic Transformations